OSGConnect/connectbook/FsurfRemote/Setup.md

 [title]: - "Set up Fsurf on Your Laptop"

 Set up Fsurf on your laptop (linux/unix/MacOS X OS system) by downloading the script using the `curl` command.
-You need to install python.2.7 on your laptop (or desktop) to run fsurf.
+You need to install python.2.7 on your laptop (or desktop) to run Fsurf.
 Open a terminal window and then run:

       curl -L -o fsurf 'http://stash.osgconnect.net/+fsurf/fsurf'
       chmod +x fsurf

 If you don't have an Fsurf password, open a ticket requesting an account [here](https://support.opensciencegrid.org/support/tickets/new).

-## What's next?
+## What's Next?

 See how to [submit an example FreeSurfer workflow from your laptop]( https://support.opensciencegrid.org/solution/articles/12000008490-anlysis-of-a-brain-mri-scan).